 What about that driveline clunk?
 This occurs when the friction on the spline of the main shaft and the slip yoke is sliding over the top of each other without proper lubrication as your truck comes to a stop.
 These components designed to do this but GM has never really offered a solid solution to stopping this annoying problem.
 In fact, drivers often come to us with this complaint and indicate an audible “clunk” that can be a bit unnerving.
 A properly lubricated spline will eliminate this situation.

-What’s The Best Transfer Case Fluid?
+What’s the Best Transfer Case Fluid?

 The solution?
 Merchant Automotive Performance Transfer Case Fluid.